Julie Greene (historian): Education

-Greene received an Bachelor's degree in History from the University of Michigan in 1980, a Master's degree in History from the University of Cambridge, at Murray Edwards College in 1987, and a Ph.D. in History from Yale University in 1990, where she studied under David Montgomery.
+Greene received a bachelor's degree in history from the University of Michigan in 1980, a master's degree in history from Cambridge's Murray Edwards College in 1987, and a Ph.D. in history from Yale University in 1990, where she studied under David Montgomery.

 Career

 Following her doctoral studies, Greene held a brief appointment at the University of North Carolina at Chapel Hill before joining the University of Missouri–Kansas City in 1990 and then moving to the University of Colorado Boulder in 1994 as an assistant professor before being promoted to associate professor in 1999.
 In 1998, she published her first book titled Pure and Simple Politics: The American Federation of Labor and Political Activism 1881-1917, which was a study of the political evolution of the American Federation of Labor.

 In 2008, Greene left the University of Colorado for the University of Maryland, where she was promoted to full professor of history in 2010.
 In 2009 Greene published her second book, The Canal Builders: Making America’s Empire at the Panama Canal, a transnational labor history of the building of the Panama Canal, which won the James A. Rawley Prize for the best book on the history of U.S. race relations in 2010.

 In addition to her teaching and research, Greene has held a variety of leadership positions in academic organizations.
 In 2011, she and Ira Berlin co-founded and directed the University of Maryland's Center for Global Migration.
 Greene served in this position until 2022.
-Greene also served as the President of the Society for Historians of the Gilded Age and Progressive Era from 2013 to 2015, and then the Labor and Working-Class History Association (LAWCHA) from 2018 to 2020, having previously helped found the organization in 1997.
+Greene also served as the president of the Society for Historians of the Gilded Age and Progressive Era (SHGAPE) from 2013 to 2015, and then the Labor and Working-Class History Association (LAWCHA) from 2018 to 2020, having previously helped found the organization in 1997.

-Greene has served as the series editor for the University of Illinois Press' The Working Class in American History book series since 2012.
+Greene has served as a series editor for the University of Illinois Press' The Working Class in American History book series since 2012.
 She was the founding reviews editor of Labor: Studies in Working-Class History, and served as an associate editor for the journal until 2023, when she became the editor-in-chief following Leon Fink's retirement.